McDonald's Japan sales slide 21 percent in December on fries shortage

 TOKYO The operator of McDonald's in Japan said on Friday that same-store sales plunged 21 percent in December from a year earlier after it was hit by a shortage of french fries.

 McDonald's Holdings Co (Japan) Ltd restricted sales of french fries to small servings only from Dec.
 17 through Jan.
-4, as a labour dispute at U.S. West Coast ports delayed imports.
+4, as a labor dispute at U.S. West Coast ports delayed imports.

 In a new blow, the company also disclosed this week that customers had found objects including a human tooth and plastic in its products, reigniting safety fears.